jackdewinter/pymarkdown/newdocs/src/user-guide.md

 By default, PyMarkdown only processes files whose names end with `.md`.
 This means you can scan a directory by passing `.` or `examples` instead of writing `./*.md`.

-Conceptually, PyMarkdown uses two stages to decide which files to scan:
+Conceptually, PyMarkdown uses three stages to decide which files to scan:

 - **Discovery:** globs and path arguments (along with `--recurse`) determine which filesystem entries are considered at all.
-- **Filtering:** the extension filter (the default `.md` set, or your `--alternate-extensions`) and any exclude mechanisms (`--exclude` and `--respect-gitignore`) decide which of those entries are treated as Markdown candidates.
+- **Eligibility:** the discovered files are reduced to only target eligible Markdown files, specified using either the default `.md` extension or the `--alternate-extensions` argument ands its comma-separated list of extensions provided
+- **Exclusion:** further reducing the list of eligible files using any provided exclusion mechanisms (`--exclude` and `--respect-gitignore`) to arrive at the final list of files

 The advanced flags in this section simply modify one of these two steps: they either change how entries are discovered or how the discovered entries are filtered.